paulissoft/pato-gui/README.md

 I assume you have already `make`.

-Next start a new command prompt and set up a virtual Conda environment with Python and its modules installed:
+Next start a new command prompt and set up a virtual Mamba (Conda) environment with Python and its modules installed:

 ```
 $ make install